zafeerwains/WEB-DD/Javascript/Practice-Assignment-01/Question No. 1/readme.md

-## Write HTML and JavaScript code that can display "Hello, World!" in a '''<div>''' element.
+## Write HTML and JavaScript code that can display "Hello, World!" in a '<div>' element.